 What are the Only Two Occasions to Look at the Congregation

-DOWNLOADABLE FORMS AND REQUIREMENTS FOR NEW LECOM CANDIDATES:
+DOWNLOADABLE LECOM MANUAL, APPLICATION FORMS AND REQUIREMENTS FOR NEW LECOM CANDIDATES:

-We have 75 LeCom mass assignments and most of these slots are already taken.
-However, we are open to SSAP parishioners or regular churchgoer, who live/work in the area and would like to volunteer their time, to substitute for lectors who go on vacation especially during summer/holidays and for the early morning masses and Sunday tagalog masses.
+We invite SSAP parishioners or regular churchgoers, who live/work in the area and would like to volunteer their time, to substitute for lectors who go on vacation especially during summer/holidays and for the early morning masses and Sunday tagalog masses.

 New LeCom Commitment Form